 Is oolong tea safe during pregnancy?

 Yes, oolong tea is generally safe in moderation.
-It contains 30-50mg of caffeine per cup, so 2-3 cups daily stays within the 200mg limit.
+It contains 30–50mg of caffeine per cup, so 2–3 cups daily stays within the 200mg ACOG limit.
+Oolong also contains L-theanine, which may help offset caffeine's stimulant effects.
 Always consult your doctor.

 Can I drink herbal tea while pregnant?

-Some herbal teas are safe (ginger, rooibos, peppermint), while others should be avoided (chamomile, licorice root, raspberry leaf in early pregnancy).
-Check with your healthcare provider first.
+Some herbal teas are safe (ginger, rooibos, peppermint), while others should be avoided (licorice root, sage, hibiscus) or used with caution (chamomile, raspberry leaf before the third trimester).
+Always check with your healthcare provider.

 What teas should I avoid during pregnancy?